Roshanaka9hunnidbands/Windows-Defender-Security-Blank-Screen-Fix/README.md

 # Windows Security Blank screen/IT error Fix Executable

-This executable resolves a common glitch encountered in Windows Security after updating to a newer version of Windows.
+This executable resolves a common glitch encountered in Windows Security after updating to a newer version of Windows 11 Prominently 23H2 .
 The glitch may manifest as a blank screen or an error message.

 ## Usage